notnotrishi/mlxcli/README.md

 - The code uses Gemma2-2b-it 4bit (quantized) model by default, but you can change the MLX model in the code to switch (if needed and if your machine can support).
 See `main.py` for instructions.
 - From my experience and LMSYS ratings, Gemma2-2b is a really solid model for edge AI, on consumer-grade hardware.
 More details: https://developers.googleblog.com/en/smaller-safer-more-transparent-advancing-responsible-ai-with-gemma/
 - I have had amazing results with MLX for Gemma2-2b-IT 4 bit - getting ~40 tokens/sec in generation on a Mac Air M2 8GB, without losing much quality even with quantization.
 More details about MLX: https://github.com/ml-explore/mlx
+- Experimental, not for prodution use.
+Feel free to modify/use it for personal use, but check Gemma's licensing if you modify and distribute further.

 ## Planned improvements (if/when time permits):
 - [ ] Support for streaming responses